Neumann-A/CMakeCommonSetup/README.md

 # CMakeCommonSetup
 Common CMake scripts to setup projects, tests, dependencies (via package managers) and other stuff The aim of CMakeCS is to reduce the mental burden to setup CMake projects by providing a declarative project/target setup which automatically deals with correctly exporting and installing targets without too much effort.
 It can be used either from a build, install or even droped into your project.
-The recommended way to use CMakeCS is to install it and use `find_package(CMakeCS)` with `CMakeCS_Dir` set to the directory containing the installed `CMakeCSConfig.cmake` file.
+The recommended way to use CMakeCS is to install it and use `find_package(CMakeCS)` with `CMakeCS_DIR` set to the directory containing the installed `CMakeCSConfig.cmake` file.

 ### Key features
  - declarative project/target setup (similar to VTKs new module system)